blue-chip-js/blue-chip/README.md

 }
 ```
 ## Project Status
 This project is currently in Alpha/Experimental phase.
 The APIs will almost assuredly change prior to 1.0.
-It is not ready for production yet so use at your own risk.
-There are also unfinished features like MobX adapter
+It is not ready for production yet, so use at your own risk.

 ## RoadMap
+1. Increase Test Coverage
+2. More tests and examples with a diverse range of GraphQL and JsonAPI payloads.
+3. Refactor state managment to be an adapter as an external packages
+4. Add Vue and Vuex
+5. Allow for configurable and custom normailzers so you can use ANY api and spec.
+6. Bundle optimization
-1. belongsTo relationship
+7. belongsTo relationship
-2. Add Unstated adapter
-3. Change API to be more modular to allow for configuring adapters
-4. Memoization
+8. Memoization